 - Daily vehicle inspections

-- 3000 mile car, patrol car, and pick up truck inspections
+- 3,000 mile car, patrol car, and pick-up truck inspections

 - 250 hours heavy equipment inspections

 Accurate records will be maintained involving all routine inspections and maintenance procedures performed on equipment for the county.
-This documentation will be reviewed by those responsible for maintaining equipment.
-The documentation will be utilized to determine an effective, ongoing equipment maintenance program and to ensure compliance with regulations that require inspections on certain equipment.
+This documentation will be reviewed by those responsible for maintaining equipment (i.e. department supervisors.)
+The documentation will be utilized to determine an effective, ongoing equipment maintenance process and to ensure compliance with regulations that require inspections on certain equipment.